sap-tutorials/Tutorials/tutorials/spa-dox-create-automation/spa-dox-create-automation.md

     <!-- border -->![Automation](033.png)

-10. Rename the output parameter to `myinvoiceData`.
+10. Rename the output parameter to `myInvoiceData`.

 11. The final input and output parameters of **Create Invoice Variable** looks as below.